 For those (simpering, lily-livered) aficionados who’d rather not see blood spilled, there are 3 days of bull jumping during Las Fallas.
 Recorteros dress in street clothes and perform death-defying acrobatic stunts with the bull.
 The animal isn’t hurt during the performance and is returned to the pin afterwards (to peacefully await eventual slaughter and consumption).

-It’s thrilling, no doubt, and quite Jackass-y.
-To be honest, if I were in a bullring, I’d rather have a sword and a band of spear-wielding picadors behind me.
-And as a spectator, if a matador gets gored, you’re left with the calming sense that cosmic justice was probably served.
+It’s thrilling, no doubt.
+But to be honest, if I were in a bullring, I’d rather have a sword and a band of spear-wielding picadors behind me.
+As a spectator, if a matador gets gored, you’re left with the calming sense that cosmic justice was probably served.
 If one of these bull-jumpers gets it, it’s like… “Dude, oh man, how stupid”.